 List of Working Papers:

-- Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Second Round Revise and Resubmit at the American Economic Review)
+- Moved to Opportunity: The Long-Run Effect of Public Housing Demolition on Labor Market Outcomes of Children (Accepted at the American Economic Review)

 - Advertising, Reputation and Environmental Stewardship: Evidence from the BP Oil Spill (with Lint Barrage and Justine Hastings) (Revise and Resubmit at the American Economic Journal: Economic Policy)